 Any permittee proposing a new discharge of wastewater or new or increased discharge of storm water to surface water of the state is in compliance with the antidegradation standard in s.
 NR 102.05(1)(a), Wis.
 Adm.
 Code and antidegradation evaluation procedures in ch.
 NR 207, Wis.
 Adm.
 Code when the department determines that the discharge is authorized for coverage under this general permit via letter.
 Any increased discharge of storm water or wastewater would not be applicable to antidegradation evaluation procedures in ch.
 NR 207, Wis.
 Adm.
 Code if the discharge is in compliance with the effluent limitations or performance standards in this general permit.
-However, any proposed new or increased discharge to discharge of storm water to an ORW or ERW must also comply with Section 5.1.1 prior to discharge to demonstrate compliance with the antidegradation standard in s.
+However, any proposed new or increased discharge to demonstrate compliance with the antidegradation standard in s.
 NR 102.05(1)(a), Wis.
 Adm.
 Code and antidegradation evaluation procedures in ch.
 NR 207, Wis.
 Adm.
 Code.